bpgoodrow/Portfolio/README.md

 1:00: Continue learning about hooks and implementation 2:00: Continue React Research
-3:00: Practice with using hooks by refactoring help-queue project
+3:00: Practice with using hooks by refactoring help-queue project 4:00: Return to building static version of app

 ## Component Diagram